jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         of general anesthesia.</p>\n"
     - question: What others preoperative cares are recommended?
-      answer: "<p>We generally suggest using fresh and light clothes during the procedure, brushing your teeth, gums and mucous membranes before the intervention and having an adult companion who can provide you the necessary support.</p>\n"
+      answer: "<p>We generally suggest using fresh and light clothes during the procedure, brushing carefully your teeth, gums and mucous membranes before the intervention and having an adult companion who can provide you the necessary support.</p>\n"
     - question: For an Oral Surgery, could you give me general anesthesia?
       answer: "<p>Only in cases of Major Surgery such as Orthognathic and Maxillofacial.
         Due to its great effectiveness, safety and almost absolute absence of side